segmentio/terraform-provider-segment/docs/resources/source_tracking_plan_connection.md

 page_title: "segment_source_tracking_plan_connection Resource - terraform-provider-segment"
 subcategory: ""
 description: |-
-  Represents a connection between a source and a tracking plan
+  Represents a connection between a Source and a Tracking Plan
 ---

 # segment_source_tracking_plan_connection (Resource)

-Represents a connection between a source and a tracking plan
+Represents a connection between a Source and a Tracking Plan

 ## Example Usage